shetze/puppet-modules/README.md

 To bootstrap this infrastructure you first need to clone this repo, build the puppet modules, load them into the Satellite and create a Content View with the git and buildhost modules from this repo and camptocamp/archive, puppetlabs/concat, puppetlabs/java, rtyler/jenkins, puppetlabs/postgresql and puppetlabs/stdlib to resolve the dependencies.

+A r10k control setup is provided for convenience to automate development of the git module and the buildhost profile.

 Futher you need EPEL, apache-maven and jenkins products synced into your Satellite.
 (The http://pkg.jenkins-ci.org/redhat-stable/ repo is quite large so I prefer to manually upload current packages into my Jenkins product.)
 Add these products / repos to your Content View and create a host using the buildhost puppet class.
 This leads to a basic build host capable to create puppet modules for smoke tests.

-The puppet module build is triggerd autmatically by git commits, so you may want to mirror these upstream modules into your own buildhost git:
+The puppet module build is triggerd autmatically by git commits, so you may want to mirror these upstream modules into your own buildhost git.
+As prereq you need to add your ssh key to the git authorized_keys.
+Then you do:

 ~~~
 git clone --mirror https://github.com/shetze/puppet-modules.git